Defense Secretary Ash Carter: "Clearly, these two soldiers are trailblazers"

 ‘It’s not exclusively a male domain here’

-Haver was a cross-country runner in her Texas high school and graduated in 2008.
+Haver was a cross-country runner in her Texas high school and graduated in 2008, The Washington Post reported.

 “To Mom and Dad: Thank you for being the voice of reason and helping me through the hard times.
 I couldn’t have done this without you,” she wrote in 2012 yearbook at West Point.